luftmeer/DeepCluster/README.md

   --beta1_tl BETA1_TL   Beta1 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.9) --beta2_tl BETA2_TL   Beta2 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.999) --loss_fn {L1,L2,MSE,CrossEntropy}
-                        Loss function for when training the model. (default: CrossEntropy) --pca                 When set, DeepCluster will perform a PCA reduction on the computed features.
-  --pca_method {sklearn,faiss}

                         The preferred PCA implementation. (default: faiss) --pca_reduction PCA_REDUCTION
                         Up to how many components the features are reduced. (default: 256)